darthjee/docker/README.md

 build image has been deleted, the docker cachec cannot find it, so it has to rebuild it, but the added base image advantages can overcome this problem.

+## script image

+Sometimes, script files must be shared by images which do not share a base, and sometimes those scripts are only used in the build stage of a docker build, so an image was created to be a script repository where scripts are copied from during docker build.